tbesson25/simulating_emissions_from_an_aircraft_engine/README.md

 ### Requirements

-The code requires Python 3.11.14 and the packages listed in `requirements.txt`.
+The model was developed and tested using Python 3.11.14.
+The code requires the packages listed in `requirements.txt`.

 Install the required packages with: